Techypanda/Interactive-Study-Planner/Documentation/Product Development.md

 Some minor appearance and design edits/updates were also made to the both the General and CMS Frontends to make them more appealing and to fix some minor mistakes.

+After a client meeting a week prior to the handover, the client raised issues with the timetable page that appeared after users has selected their study plan.
+The issues required the page to replace the drop down selection of units into timetable slots into a automatically filled table except when users were undertaking optional units.
+These issues were not easy to fix due to the lack of time and also problems with the current state of the data given and method of storage.

+Whilst the timetable page was successfully replace and redeployed, the quality of the work was however not up to the same standard of work as the rest of the product.

-The product was at this stage fully completed and was handed over to the client.
+The product was at that stage completed and was handed over to the client.